btagliafierro/btagliafierro.github.io/publication.md

 ## Peer-reviewed conference proceedings

-## Peer-reviewed conference proceedings

-56 conference papers, with 32 conference papers as first author, demonstrating his role as a principal researcher driving innovation in the field.
-10 papers submitted to national or international conferences (5 as first author):
+46 conference papers, with 22 conference papers as first author, demonstrating his role as a principal researcher driving innovation in the field.
+Last 10 papers are reported here:

 <ol start="1">
   <li>